marolAI/seams-workshop.github.io/02_session.md

 __

-# Q & A session for 5 minutes
-***Definition:*** ***CSV*** files are simplified spreadsheets stored as plaintext files.
-Python’s csv module makes it easy to parse CSV files.
-***Definition:*** ***Jason*** is a format that stores information as JavaScript source code in plaintext files.
-Properties of CSV files:
-*	Don’t have types for their values—everything is a string
-*	Don’t have settings for font size or color
-*	Don’t have multiple worksheets
-*	Can’t specify cell widths and heights
-*	Can’t have merged cells
-*	Can’t have images or charts embedded in them

 ##  Part 2 <center>Working with Jason Data</center>
 Python’s json module handles all the details of translating between a string with JSON data and Python values for the json.loads() and json.dumps() functions.